ucbrise/flor/CIDR.md

 ```

 We've decided to manage dependencies and dataflow using Make, but you could just as easily use Airflow, Kubeflow, or any other workflow management system.
 FlorDB operates at the Python layer, and adapts to your existing infrastructure, making it easy to integrate into your AI/ML applications.

+XXX TODO Walk the audience through how running "make foo" results in flor being invoked.

 # Wrapping Up